Tyler Rogers (gridiron football): New Mexico State

 Rogers joined the New Mexico State football team in 2014 as a junior college transfer.
 He passed for 2,779 yards and 19 touchdowns in 2014, missed most of the 2015 season after suffering a broken thumb against the New Mexico Lobos on October 3, and passed for 2,603 yards and 16 touchdowns as a redshirt junior in 2016.
 He was granted a medical hardship waiver which granted him one additional year of eligibility.

 As a redshirt senior in 2017, Rogers passed for 4,016 yards, which ranked eighth among all NCAA Division I Football Bowl Subdivision (FBS) players.
 He concluded his collegiate career as one of the top offensive players in program history, ranking second (behind Chase Holbrook) with 10,372 passing yards, 10,965 yards of total offense, 83 combined passing and rushing touchdowns, and 69 passing touchdowns.

+Statistics

 Professional career

 On May 18, 2018, Rogers signed with the Calgary Stampeders.